migramirez2/Harmony-ONE/progress/uladzislau-muraveika.md

 ---

-**2024-06-21: Weekly update**
-The main focus during this week was the testnet snapshot service automation and now we have here the mainnet-like disaster recovery approach -  hot copy for the community and extra copies in the STORJ.
+2024-06-21: The main focus during this week was the testnet snapshot service automation and now we have here the mainnet-like disaster recovery approach -  hot copy for the community and extra copies in the STORJ.
 It will help our community to spin up nodes in matter of 20 minutes instead of 3 days with sync from Genesis.

 Additionally, I've standardized the testnet environment - all Harmony managed external validators are managed and monitored from one place now.
 This action will save our time on the future network support.